 Finally, it is good to reward yourself with something small for continuing to stick to your goals until you make enough progress that it becomes the ultimate reward.
 Remember that most changes don’t come overnight, but as you work toward developing what is important to you, the transition will happen, and it will be lasting.
 Keep this in mind as you build the kind of life you envisioned for yourself!

-We hope that these tips will bring you tremendous success in the process of goal setting this 2022 and allow you to live to your highest potential!
+We hope that these tips will bring you tremendous success in the process of goal setting for the year ahead and allow you to live to your highest potential!

 +1